The cost-cutting and improved loan quality helped the nation's biggest U.S. mortgage lender overcome meager revenue growth.

 Still, as refinancing activity is waning, the overall improvement in the housing market is lifting business in new mortgage loans, Sloan said in a telephone interview.

 Though Wells Fargo is the largest mortgage lender, it's important to keep perspective on that business's contribution overall, he said.
-It accounted for about 11 percent of total revenue in the second quarter.

 "It's not as if it's 50 percent of our earnings," Sloan said.

 The bank's strong showing for the quarter "wasn't really about any one business," he said.

 Wells Fargo reduced expenses to about $12.2 billion, down $142 million from a year earlier.
 The savings were mainly due to lower employee benefits.

 Fewer bad loans cut Wells Fargo's credit losses nearly in half to $1.2 billion.
 The allowance for credit losses fell to $16.6 billion as of June 30 from $17.2 billion as of March 31.

 "Wells Fargo again demonstrated an ability to grow during a dynamic economic and interest-rate environment," the bank's chairman and CEO, John Stumpf, said in a statement.

 Mortgage rates jumped late last month from near-record lows and added thousands of dollars to the cost of buying a home, after the Federal Reserve signaled that it could slow its bond purchases later this year.
 The average rate on a 30-year fixed mortgage rose this week to 4.51 percent, the highest in two years.